Carlton's side which won the 1973 Leeds League Hepworth Cup

 A founder member of the Woodlesford and District League in 1893, Carlton Cricket Club moved to various leagues, but it was the Leeds League that would make their name.

 In 1941 Carlton won their first major trophy when they lifted the Hepworth Cup- the premier cup competition in the Leeds League.
+In the Roundhay Park Final the club beat Whitwood with Billy Newton starring with 57 runs and a bowling analysis of 7-16.

 Although they had twenty years to wait for their next success their record in the competition is nothing short of phenomenal.